silverweed/pokepon/README.md

 Building
 -----------------------------------------------------
-You don't need to build anything if you just wanna play, but in case you want to do some experimentation, get a JDK 1.7 or later and ensure that the pokepon parent directory is in your CLASSPATH environment variable.
+If you want the bleeding-edge version of the game (beware: it won't necessarily be stable), or in case you want to do some experimentation, get a JDK 1.7 or later and ensure that the pokepon parent directory is in your CLASSPATH environment variable.
-`javac "@files.txt"` or `make` (if you have Make installed of course) can be used to compile all the game classes.
+To compile all the game classes, do `javac "@files.txt"` or, if you have Make installed, `make`.

-An utility `create_pokepon_jar.sh` can be found in `data/` but can only be used within a Unix shell.
+An utility `create_pokepon_jar.sh` can be found in `data/` to create a new JAR from the compiled classes, but requires Bash.
 The script should be launched from the parent directory of the pokepon root.
 For example:
 ```bash
 $ pwd